 Understanding iShares MSCI EAFE ETF's Unusual Options Activity

-Shares of iShares MSCI EAFE ETF (NYSE:EFA) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $78.96.
+iShares MSCI EAFE ETF (NYSE:EFA) shares experienced unusual options activity on Monday.
+The stock price moved down to $76.66 following the option alert.

 - Trade Type: PUT